DECEMBER 5 - 9, 2019

 The Aldermarsh grounds include three houses, two cabins, and The Marsh House (the meditation hall, which we will use as our main learning space).
 There is also a cordwood sweat lodge/Kiva, outdoor Japanese soaking tub, beautifully maintained gardens, and acres of wetlands.

 Aldermarsh is a relaxed, creative, and comfortable environment with shared occupancy and bath.
-There is plenty of space for solitude as well as interaction.
+There is space for solitude as well as interaction.
+Please note this venue is not wheelchair accessible.

 The number of days is deliberately chosen to encourage retreat, deep learning, and an acceleration of circle applied to your respective work.